Turkey is huge. Seriously, it’s massive.

 The park is located in a small village called Urunlu Village, which is downright beautiful in its own right.
-You’ll find many trips that head to the caves, but you can drive from Antalya, which will take you around 2.5 hours.
+You’ll find many trips that head to the caves, but you can drive from the Antalya city center, which will take you around 2.5 hours.

 Termessos National Park

 If you’re a fan of soaring mountains and the fantastic scenery that goes along with it, you simply have to head to Termessos National Park.
 Located around 34km away from the Old Town of Antalya, this park is located right at the bottom of the imposing Taurus Mountains.

 Gulluk Mountain is undoubtedly one of the highlights, along with Mecene Gorge.
 Check out the fragrant trees, beautiful flowers, and rocks that seem to have characters all of their own.
 This is also a spot for endangered wildlife, including roe deer, wild mountain goats, and the great black eagle.

 The park is also located very close to Termessos Ancient City, and you can spot the ruins from the site itself.
-If you love walking in nature, this is easily one of the best places to visit in Antalya for you, and there is also a very large and ancient amphitheater, dating back to Roman times, that you have to check out.
+If you love walking in nature, this is easily one of the best places to visit in Antalya for you, and there is also a huge and ancient amphitheater, dating back to Roman times, that you have to check out.

 Yes, another cave!
 This one is located in Alanya, one of the beach resorts within the Antalya province, located just under 2 hours away from Antalya city center.

-Dim Cave comprises limestone, and you’ll see erosion that has taken place over centuries, creating a wonderful shape and character.
+Dim Cave comprises limestone, and you’ll see erosion that has taken place over centuries, creating a fantastic shape and character.
 There are two caves within the complex, and they’re estimated to be over a million years old!
 You can walk through the caves, and they’re very well-lit.
 You’ll also be able to visit the small underground lake.